-In fiscal 2013, KLG reported that the Municipal taxes were \$938,295, Ontario Government mining taxes were \$8,383, Regional land taxes were \$300.
+In fiscal 2014, KLG reported that the Municipal taxes are estimated at \$871,300, Ontario Government mining taxes were \$9,898, Regional land taxes are estimated to be the same as last year at \$300.

 The required assessment work totals \$36,000 per year.
-All of the staked claims are in good standing until 2014.
+All of the staked claims are in good standing until 2018.
 There is sufficient excess assessment work completed that can be applied to keep all of the claims in good standing for a further 10 years.